Statistical Inference of Constrained Stochastic Optimization via Sketched Sequential Quadratic Programming: Statistical Inference via StoSQP

-From Lemma \ref{lem:4}, we see that the iteration recursion consists of three terms. $\I_{1,t}$ is a martingale, which further consists of the randomness of generating sample $\xi_t$ to estimate $\nabla f_t$ and~the randomness of solving Newton system \eqref{equ:Newton}. $\I_{2,t}$ characterizes the randomness of the stepsize $\baralpha_t$. $\I_{3,t}$ contains all the remaining terms.
-We will show that $\I_{1,t}$ term provides the asymptotic convergence rate and asymptotic normality, ensured by the central limit theorem for martingales; and that $\I_{2,t}$ and $\I_{3,t}$ terms only contribute higher order errors as long~as we set $\chi_t = \eta_t-\beta_t$ properly.
+From Lemma \ref{lem:4}, we observe that the recursion consists of three terms. $\I_{1,t}$ is a~martingale that accounts for the randomness of sampling $\xi_t$ to estimate $\nabla f_t$ and the randomness of sketching $\{S_{t,j}\}_j$ to solve QP \eqref{equ:QP}. $\I_{2,t}$ captures the randomness of the stepsize $\baralpha_t$. $\I_{3,t}$ contains all~the~remainder terms.
+The asymptotic analysis of each term is provided~in~Appendix~\ref{pf:thm:3}.

-To facilitate our analysis, we state here a preliminary continuity property for the projection~matrix $K_tS(S^TK_t^2S)^\dagger S^TK_t$, appearing in quantities $C_{t,j}, C_t$ etc. (cf.~\eqref{equ:z:recur} and Lemma \ref{lem:1}(b)).
-It is fairly easy to see that if $S^TK_t^2S$ is invertible (i.e., $S$ has full column rank), then the projection matrix is continuous in $K_t$ (because $(\cdot)^{-1}$ is a continuous function).
-However, to enable more general cases, we do not require $S$ to have full column rank.
-The continuity property of the~projection matrix still holds, ensured by Wedin’s $\sin(\Theta)$ theorem \citep{Wedin1972Perturbation}. \footnote{In fact, the pseudo-inverse is continuous when rank is not perturbed (which is the case in our paper).
-In particular, $\|A^\dagger - B^\dagger\|$ is small if $\rank(A) = \rank(B)$ and $\|A-B\|$ is small.
-See \cite[Theorem 4.1]{Wedin1973Perturbation} for details.}
+Next, we establish a continuity property for the projection matrix $K_tS(S^TK_t^2S)^\dagger S^TK_t$, a critical quantity of the sketching solver appeared in $C_t$ and $C^\star$ (cf. Lemma \ref{lem:1}(b) and~\eqref{rec:def:a}).